Many entrepreneurs and business owners make mistakes when they rush to start a business before considering important details.

 Anticipate the kinds of questions those people will want to be answered and answer those questions.
-For example, if your audience includes bankers, think like a banker and write what they would need to see to fund your business.
+For example, if your audience includes bankers or venture capitalists, think like a banker or as a venture capitalist and write what they would need to see to fund your business.

-A great business plan will show that you have thought through your business idea clearly and have developed a plan to develop the idea into a sustainable and profitable business.
+A great business plan will show that you have thought through your business idea clearly, know your value proposition, and have developed a plan to develop your business idea into a sustainable and profitable business.

 8. Make the business plan readable

 A great business plan should be compelling, interesting, informative, and exciting.

 Make sure that you include detail, but not so much that people are overwhelmed.

 Use appendices for the details and anything else (like resumes) that would bog down the body of the plan.

 Do a careful edit for spelling, grammar, punctuation, and voice.